 Offering a lead magnet means providing website visitors with some sort of value in exchange for their email address.
 There are dozens of possible lead magnets, and we will start with the most exciting one.

-More than 82% of users will take part in a quiz if they see it on their social newsfeed.
 But our team at LeadQuizzes experimented and found that quiz is equally irresistible on your hello bar.
-To be successful, the quiz should reflect the ultimate goal of your website, be it more traffic or purchasing your product.
+To be successful, the quiz title and content should reflect the ultimate goal of your website, be it more traffic or purchasing your product.
 If you create a good quiz or survey, you will generate leads AND be able to segment them at the same time (segmentation is insanely important for you, and here are some guidelines how to do it right).

 For example, this quiz will enable you to acquire contacts and divide them into several groups according to their answers.
 That way, you can send your subscribers highly personalized newsletters and offers.